rahulyhg/wp-live-chat-support/readme.txt

 It is highly recommended that you upgrade to WP Live Chat Support version 4.4.0 for security reasons.

 == Changelog ==

+= 7.0.00 - 2016-12-14 - Medium Priority =
+* Major performance improvements - 300% reduction in DB calls
+* Node Server Integration (Experimental)
+* Users no longer have to wait for an agent to answer a chat, they can start typing immediately
+* Users can send a request a new chat if a chat times out or an agent doesnt answer
+* Changed tabs in the settings page to be vertical
+* Removed deprecated functions
+* JavaScript errors fixed when using IE
+* Ability to enable a powered by link on the chat
+* Ability to enable/disable the visitor name and/or gravatar
+* Chat history page columns styling fixes
+* Ability to show the date and/or time in the chat window
+* Styling improvements made to the settings page
+* Ability to redirect to a thank you page after the chat has ended
+* You can now start a new chat after refreshing the page instead of waiting 24 hours
+* Fixed a bug that caused an error in the dashboard when using the PHP cloud server
+* Fixed the styling within the admin chat window to suit the theme chosen
+* Fixed a bug that caused duplicate loading of messages when the user started typing before the admin chat screen was open
+* Integrated with Contact Form Ready to allow for custom forms to be used for the offline message form
+* Google Analytics Integration
+* Ability to change the subject of the offline message
+* Ability to add custom CSS and JavaScript in the settings page

 = 6.2.11 - 2016-10-27 - Medium Priority =
 * Fixed a bug that caused issues with the User JS file when being minified